1937 February 21, OZON (Poland)

 The earliest referral (in the Justinian codes) to the Jewish Oath also known as Juramentum Judaeorum.
 It was originally established by Emperor Justinian 75 years earlier.
 The idea was based on the concept that no heretic could be believed in court against a Christian.
 Various methods were used to ensure that the Jew would tell the truth.
 These included swearing on an opened Torah scroll while standing on a pig skin or while wearing a belt of thorns, or even standing on a stool wearing a "Jews hat."
 In 1555 the oath became standardized throughout Europe and only was totally abolished in 1914 (Romania).

-(Originally Johannes), a Norman Priest, decided to convert to Judaism.
+(Originally Johannes son of Dreux), a Norman Priest from Oppido Lucano Italy, decided to convert to Judaism.
 Believing that his life would not be safe if he stayed in Italy, he fled to Constantinople, then to Baghdad, and eventually to Fostat.
+He compiled a mahzor prayer book with musical notations similar to that used in Gregorian chant.
 He wrote his autobiography known as the Obadiah Scroll.

 1942 July 1, OBERTYN (Ukraine)